-Take long walks: Of course, without your phone.
+- Take long walks: Of course, without your phone.
 Don’t listen to music either.
-Take some time to observe nature and to think about your life.
+Take some time to observe nature and reflect on your life.

-Schedule in advance low-quality activities: Digital minimalism is about lowering the negative impact of technology.
-Still, it doesn’t mean to completely abandon it.
+- Schedule in advance low-quality activities: Digital minimalism is about lowering the negative impact of technology.
+Still, it doesn’t mean completely abandoning it.
 To make sure you’re not spending 12 hours a day on Twitter.
 Schedule time – one hour a day, for example – to do low-quality leisure activities like liking pictures or watching Netflix.

-Join something: Join a group.
+- Join something: Join a group.
 A cause.
 Organize an event.
-Adding more high-quality activities in your life will help you become intolerant towards meaningless distractions.
+Adding more high-quality activities to your life will help you become intolerant, and resentful toward meaningless distractions.

-Delete all social media apps from your phone: The hardest but the most useful practice is to remove all social media apps from your phone.
+- Delete all social media apps from your phone: The hardest, yet most useful practice is to remove all social media apps from your phone.
 Once you don’t have easy access to these time-wasting apps, you’ll quickly realize that you don’t really need them.

-Find virtuous hobbies: The best way to stay away from the computer is to find a hobby that can help you get better at something.
-If you still don’t have a side-occupation, stop what you’re doing and find one now.
+- Find virtuous hobbies: To stay away from the computer is to find a hobby that can help you get better at something.
+If you still don’t have a side occupation, stop what you’re doing and find one now.
 A leisure activity comes with a lot of benefits.
 You’ll learn new skills, you’ll get better at problem-solving, and you’ll feel way better when you complete a project.

-Why do we need everyone connected?
+- Why do we need everyone connected?
 A system that allows you to message everyone in the world and to get an immediate response sounds absolutely staggering.
 But do we, you, need to be connected with everyone?
 We hardly pause to reflect on why we use social media.
 On why we spend so many hours playing video games and watching shows.
 A life full of liking pictures and meme-sharing feels good.
-But this is an only superficial pleasure.
+But this is a solely superficial pleasure.
 On the inside, there’s emptiness.
 True pleasure comes from doing something that can benefit others and will help you improve.
-Use the tools at our disposal to build something worthwhile, but don’t allow these same tools to use you.
+Use the tools available to build something worthwhile and not allow these same tools to use you.